KiaFathi/reactTutorial/README.md

 ###Todos:

-1. Clean up gulpfile so that it reports informative errors
+1. Clean up gulpfile so that it reports informative errors.
-  1. This may require using browserify with gulp-shell instead of with gulp-react
+  1. This may require using browserify with gulp-shell instead of with gulp-react.
-1. Add comments to solution code, so user can understand why choices were made
+1. Add comments to solution code, so user can understand why choices were made.
 1. Add more steps with fluxJS